Sv443-Network/.github/profile/README.md

 ## Sv443 Network
-A small network offering free to use and open source applications and services
+A network of developers free to use and open source applications and services